jdrichardsappacad/react-2021/week-15/quizzes/02-redux-quiz.md

     <answer>An extension of Flux</answer>
     <answer>An extension of React</answer>
     <answer>React's main method of state management</answer>
-    <explanation>Redux is a JavaScript framework Dan Abramov designed to manage
+    <explanation>Redux is a JavaScript framework, designed by Dan Abramov,
-    the state in a web application to make it easier to debug web apps.</explanation>
+    that manages global state in a web application.</explanation>
   </question>
 </quiz>

 <quiz>
   <question multiple>
-    <p>What are the three principles of Redux?</p>
+    <p>Which of these answers represent principles of Redux?
+Choose all that apply</p>
     <answer correct>Redux is the single source of truth</answer>
     <answer correct>State is read-only</answer>
-    <answer correct>Changes to the store are only made with pure functions</answer>
+    <answer correct>Changes to the store are made, only, using pure functions</answer>
-    <answer>Redux must use a two-way data flow</answer>
+    <answer>Redux uses a two-way data flow</answer>
     <explanation>The three principles of Redux are: 1.
 Single Source of
     Truth, 2.
 State is read-only, and 3.
-Changes to the store are only made with pure functions</explanation>
+Changes to the store are made, only using pure functions</explanation>
   </question>
 </quiz>

 <quiz>
   <question>
-    <p>What is the difference between the application state and the
+    <p>What is the difference between an application's state and the
     application's store?</p>
-    <answer correct>The state of an application means all the information by
+    <answer correct>The state of an application represents all the information
-    that application at a particular point in time.
+    in an application at a specific point in time.
 The application's store is the single JavaScript object that houses your state at a particular point in time.</answer>
     <answer>State is anything created by `useState` and the store is anything
     created with `useStore`.</answer>
     <answer>React will create state for you, but you have to create the store